Why aren't leads reaching me? a triage playbook

 A quiet funnel is rarely a single problem.
 There are four common shapes, each with a different cause and a different fix.
 Reading the symptom correctly cuts your time-to-fix in half.
 This is the triage playbook.

-Funkel’s discovery pipeline has three stages: a cheap filter (size, region, role), an enrichment step (profile data, company data), and an expensive filter (the AI scoring against your ICP and the signal payload).
+Funkel’s discovery pipeline has three stages: a cheap filter (size, region, role), an enrichment step (profile data, company data), and an expensive filter (the AI scoring against your buyer profile and the signal payload).
 The “Why leads aren’t reaching you” panel on the agent detail page shows where candidates are dropping.
 Open it before you read the four symptoms below; the answer is usually visible there.

 Symptom 1.
 Zero leads in the pipeline

 Diagnose: open the rejection panel.
-If the cheap-filter line is responsible for the entire drop, the fix is the ICP.
+If the cheap-filter line is responsible for the entire drop, the fix is the buyer profile.
 If the line is empty (no candidates entering the pipeline at all), the signal itself is the problem, either there is nothing to find right now or it is misconfigured.

 Fix:

-- Widen one ICP field at a time.
+• Widen one buyer profile field at a time.
 Start with company size (move 50-200 to 50-500), then region, then titles.

-competitor_painwith a competitor that does not have public complaints right now, add a second competitor or switch torecent_job_changesas a baseline signal. - If you are running an engagement signal (
+• If you are running competitor_pain with a competitor that does not have public complaints right now, add a second competitor or switch to recent_job_changes as a baseline signal.

-company_followers,competitor_urls), confirm the company URL or post URL you configured is correct and active.
+• If you are running an engagement signal (company_followers, competitor_urls), confirm the company URL or post URL you configured is correct and active.

 Symptom 2.
 Leads enter but get rejected at the score step